-33.4 As the threats of global warming and consequent flooding of coastal & low lying areas loomed large, global community became increasingly engaged with environmental concerns.
+33.9 As the threats of global warming and consequent flooding of coastal & low lying areas loomed large, global community became increasingly engaged with environmental concerns.
 It became an issue not only of ensuring quality of life in future but of the very sustenance itself.
 Talks of growth gave way to those of sustainable growth including the dimensions of environmental sustainability in acknowledgement of the age old saying that "we do not inherit this planet from our ancestors, we borrow it from our children".
-Global community engaged itself in building new frameworks incorporating environmental concerns, greening its GDP, negotiating competing demands of growth & environment protection.
+Global community engaged itself in building new frameworks incorporating environmental concerns, greening its GDP. negotiating competing demands of growth & environment protection.
 Issues like trading carbon credits sprang up (e.g. an African country being paid to maintain its forest cover, (foregoing its economic benefits by exploiting it) by some industrialized country which buys the rights to engage in eco unfriendly practise up to a certain amount).
-Global concerns at times didn't gel with national interests as countries like China argued for per capita norms arguing further that most advanced countries had already exploited the resources ruthlessly to reach their present positions and could not argue against pro growth practices of fast developing countries which face immense energy and other requirements.
+Global concerns at times didn't go well with national interests as countries like China argued for per capita norms arguing further that most advanced countries had already exploited the resources ruthlessly to reach their present positions and could not argue against pro growth practices of fast developing countries which face immense energy and other requirements.
 (Most of the countries, particularly the industrialized countries, having large current emissions are also the largest historic emitters and the principal contributors to climate change.
 A relatively small number of such countries are responsible for the largest chunk of the stock of global GHG emissions.
 The industrialized countries with the largest total emissions also rank among those with the highest per capita emissions)

-Key Steps in furtherance of Environmental Concerns :
+Key Steps in furtherance of Environmental Concerns:

-33.5 Some of the most well-known multinational agreements that have impressed upon the various pressing environmental concerns include the Kyoto Protocol, setting binding obligations on industrialized countries to reduce emissions of Green House Gases (GHGs) Vienna Convention on the Protection of the Ozone Layer(1985) ratified by 196 states & EU with a Chlorofluoro Carbons(CFCs) phase out plan under Montreal Protocol and Rio Declaration on Environment and Development.
+33.10 Some of the most well-known multinational agreements that have impressed upon the various pressing environmental concerns include the Kyoto Protocol, setting binding obligations on industrialized countries to reduce emissions of Green House Gases (GHGs) Vienna Convention on the Protection of the Ozone Layer(1985) ratified by 196 states & EU with a Chlorofluoro Carbons(CFCs) phase out plan under Montreal Protocol and Rio Declaration on Environment and Development.
+To effectively address environmental degradation concerns seriously affecting all countries of the world, recently in Nov, 2015 a conference was held in Paris on climate change.

-33.6 The Rio Declaration on Environment and Development, often shortened to Rio Declaration, was a short document produced at the 1992 United Nations "Conference on Environment and Development" (UNCED), informally known as the Rio Earth Summit.
+33.11 The Rio Declaration on Environment and Development, often shortened to Rio Declaration, was a short document produced at the 1992 United Nations "Conference on Environment and Development" (UNCED), informally known as the Rio Earth Summit.
 The Rio Declaration consisted of 27 principles intended to guide future sustainable development around the worlds.
 The 1992 UN Conference on the Environment and Development resulted in United Nations Framework Convention on Climate Change ("FCCC" or "UNFCCC") to cooperatively consider what could be done to limit average global temperature increases and the resulting climate change, and to cope with whatever impacts which were, by then, inevitable.